EmmaJane22/explorer-scouts/README.md

 ## Acknowledgements

 * Thank you to my mentor, Marcel, for helpful feedback, industry insights and recommended tools.
-* Thank you to my friends, Jeanette and Chelsea and brother, Ian, for participating in testing and review.
+* Thank you to my friends, Jeanette and Chelsea and son, Ben, for participating in testing and review.
 * Thank you to the tutors and staff at Code Institute for their support.